Award Winning Instruction

 A: Paragliders fly a ram air wing while hang gliders have an aluminum frame and fiberglass batons.
 You can’t really say one is safer than the other.
 It all comes down to pilot judgment.
 The main difference is the speed we fly.
 Hang gliders fly faster which is not an advantage when it comes to landing.
 Paragliders have become popular because of how practical they are for travel, portability, and set up and break down times.
 The learning curve is quicker with a paraglider as well.
 You will be flying solo your first day of paragliding instruction, which is one of the advantages of the sport.
 However, in order to acquire the basic skills necessary to fly on you own without instructor supervision, you need to complete the course and get your Novice Paragliding Rating.
 Eagle Paragliding graduates most students in 8-10 days of training.

-A: A brand new state of the art basic paragliding set up will cost somewhere between $4,800 and $6,500 depending on the brand.
+A: This equipment is very inexpensive compared to most forms of aviation, but you should count on an investment of $4,000-$7,500.
+We will guide you toward the most ideal new and used equipment available.
 This basic set up should include a wing, harness, reserve parachute, helmet, and a radio.
 There are plenty of other pieces of equipment you can add to your list, but these items make up the bare minimum.
-You can get into used gear from $2,800 and up.
+You can get into used gear from $4,000 and up.
 Some used gear is still great for flying.
 We encourage you to purchase your gear from the school who is training you.
 You can never be sure of what you are getting when you buy a paraglider from a stranger.
 The wing does not have an odometer, and may have been dunked in the ocean.
 A school has a reputation to uphold, and has every reason to sell you a quality product they can stand behind.
 The sport is evolving rapidly; newer paragliders can have significantly better performance and behavior than older ones.
 Read the information on our Suggested Paragliding Equipment page to get more information on what to look for and what avoid.
 You can also look at various Paragliding Accessories.

 The material on a paraglider loses its porosity after prolonged UV exposure.
 After years of fairly active usage and exposure to UV light from the sun, a paraglider is generally in need of replacement.
 This of course varies with how you care for your equipment ad the intensity of the UV exposure.
 It's easy to test your lines and sailcloth for strength and thus determine your need to replace your paraglider long before it becomes unsafe.
 We recommend doing an annual inspection on your wing.
 Harness last many years with good care, and reserves should last indefinitely with good care.